Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/128_Longest_Consecutive_Sequence.md

 If we ignore the time complexity, we may want to use a sorting algorithm, which in general has O(nlogn) time complexty.

-However, this problem requires a O(n) time/space complexity algorithm.
+However, this problem requires a O(n) time/space complexity.

 We do have O(n) sorting algorithm: